Social Security

 What is the Federal Insurance Contributions Act (FICA)?

-If you’ve ever taken a look at your paycheck, you’ve probably seen the term “FICA” next to some money being taken out of your earnings.
-Since you’re giving a portion of your pay to it, it’s only natural to wonder, “What does FICA mean?”
+If you've ever looked at your paycheck, you've probably seen the term "FICA" next to some money being taken out of your earnings.
+Since you're paying a portion of it, it's only natural to wonder, "What does FICA mean?"

 Updated April 1st, 2024